 The computer code and data files described and made available on this web page are distributed under the GNU LGPL license.

-POLYGON_TRIANGULATE is available in a C version and a C++ version and a FORTRAN77 version and a FORTRAN90 version and a MATLAB version and a Python version.
+polygon_triangulate is available in a C version and a C++ version and a FORTRAN90 version and a MATLAB version and a Python version.

-POLYGON_INTEGRALS, a FORTRAN90 library which returns the exact value of the integral of any monomial over the interior of a polygon in 2D.
+POLYGON_INTEGRALS, a FORTRAN90 code which returns the exact value of the integral of any monomial over the interior of a polygon in 2D.

-POLYGON_MONTE_CARLO, a FORTRAN90 library which applies a Monte Carlo method to estimate the integral of a function over the interior of a polygon in 2D.
+POLYGON_MONTE_CARLO, a FORTRAN90 code which applies a Monte Carlo method to estimate the integral of a function over the interior of a polygon in 2D.